MediaComem/comem-travel-log-ionic-setup/README.md

 Each page will be an [Angular component][angular-component].
 Ionic has a `generate` command that can automatically set up the files we need to create each page's component.

-We will create a `Layout` page that will contain the layout for the tabs (that is where the tabs bar and the slot where each tab will be displayed) ; each tab page should therefor be a subpage of `Layout`.
+We will create a `Layout` page that will contain the layout for the tabs (that is where the tabs bar and the slot for each tab will be displayed) ; each tab page should therefor be a subpage of `Layout`.

-First let's delete the `src/app/home` folder entirely.
-Then update the `app-routing.module.ts` file to empty the route object:
+First let's **delete the `src/app/home` folder entirely**.
+Then update the `app.routes.ts` file to empty the routes array:

 ```ts
 const routes: Routes = [